 It's intriguing when the wife of a prominent husband creates a legacy of her own.
 Wharton might be more the intrigue because of her influence in roles occupied then by White old money.

 Jubalyn ExWilliams lives in Pennsylvania (United States).
-You can find her writings and commentaries, including the one on "This Woman was a Corporate Board Activist -- 40 Years Ago!" by C. Clarke, at landturn.com/blog.
+You can find her writings and commentaries "This Black Woman Was a Corporate Board Activist -- 40 Years Ago!" by C. Clarke, at landturn.com/blog.

 Related: Ohanian could usher in Reddit Black board candidate without resigning -- yet (2020)